Lookout Above III | Yup, There's an App for That

 Not quite the hike up as Lookout Above I nor the journey required to find the final for Lookout Above II, but this one is no less challenging, only from a technical standpoint.
 The cache coordinates will take you to the Lookout Tower in High Cliff State Park.
 You will need to have a couple of tools at your disposal:

 Most GPS units will have the first 2 and some higher quality compasses have inclinometers included.
 If you have none of these available to you, try borrowing someone's iPhone.

 To find the cache, go to the Lookout Tower and attain an elevation of 885-890'.
 Stand at the edge and using a bearing of 305-310°, search for a non-natural p-commoncachebeacon-q at an inclination of -7 to -9°.
 Mark your spot and then go have a look.
 You'll know you are CLOSE TO the right place when you are standing near friends.
-Now, go have a look at the far end of another non-natural beacon, the one that you couldn't see from the tower.
-Find the very small container there which holds the coordinates for the final.
+Now, go have a look at the near end of the OTHER similar non-natural beacon, the one that you couldn't see from the tower.
+Find a small container there which holds the coordinates for the final.

 UPDATE: 5.17.09 Updated listing and clues for the whiners...

 The Geocache Notification Form has been submitted to the High Cliff State Park Geocache Liaison, Jay Vosters, of the Wisconsin DNR.

 Gur angher bs gur pbyberq pyhr vf n pyhr... va bgure jbeqf ybbx sbe fbzrguvat gung ybbxf yvxr gur "oebja pyhr" va gur qrfpevcgvba